nicbou/nicolasbouliane.com/content/blog/lessons-from-art.md

 The fearlessness has spread to other areas of my life.
 I learned to slip up, cock up, blunder and bumble, because I want to be good on ice skates, to meet interesting strangers and to make better art.
 I might fall on my ass, have awkward conversations and waste a lot of paper, but I will risk failure if it guarantees progress.

+This also happened in the kitchen.
+My other resolution for 2025 was to make better curries.
+I made more progress with half-assed attempts than by waiting to find the perfect recipe.
+By trying and failing, I could figure out what went wrong and inch my way towards halfway decent chow.

 > "Sucking at something is the first step towards being sorta good at something."
 > — Jake the dog